Time Gentlemen, Please!: Production

 It was the third film from Group 3 Films and was shot under the title Nothing to Lose.
 John Grierson head of Group 3 said it was "gentle nose thumbing" and hoped it could be as good as The Digger's Daughter or The Baker's Wife.
+The film's sets were designed by the art director Michael Stringer.
+It was shot at Southall Studios and on location at Thaxted in Essex.

+Filming started September 1951.Part of the finance came from two rubber merchants, Colonels Weil and Prior.

 Home media

 In 2007, Time Gentlemen, Please! was given a DVD release as part of the Long Lost Comedy Classics collection.

 Critical reception

+The Monthly Film Bulletin wrote: "This is quite a nice little picture.
+The village scene – the film was largely shot in Thaxted – is prettily caught and the characterisations manage to escape the patronage which they so often receive in British films of this kind.
+While showing no particular flair for comedy, Lewis Gilbert's direction is competent; but the dialogue is often extremely laborious, intent on ramming home each gag.
+Eddie Byrne, clearly too youthful for the part of Dan, gives an agreeable enough performance, though lacking the personal magnetism which could carry a film of this type."

 The film historians Steve Chibnall and Brian McFarlane regard Time Gentlemen, Please! as one of "the most attractive British 'B' films, noting that "it has the advantage of an amusing screenplay ... a central character engaging enough in concept and execution to hold the narrative together, and one of those prodigally rich casts of British character actors ... which can make much worse films than this enjoyable".